Shinobu Terajima: Early life

+She is also the granddaughter of Onoe Baikō VII, a renowned Kabuki actor considered one of the leading onnagata (i.e., a Kabuki actor who plays exclusively female roles) of the Showa era and father of Kikugorō VII (Terajima's father).

 Career

 Terajima appeared in Shinobu Yaguchi's Happy Flight.

 Personal life

 In 2007, she married Laurent Ghnassia, a French art director based in Japan.
 The couple have one son, born in 2012.
 In an interview with The Japan Times, Terajima stated that she is raising her son to be a kabuki actor.